 “No. I ain’t never been to China and wouldn’t be allowed even if I wanted to.
 Don’t you realize yet nobody allowed out of New Gary?
 Even people in Chicago can’t go to China.”

-They got in Leroy’s car and drove the same route as before, but without the AK-47.
+They got in Leroy’s aircar and took the same route as before, but without the AK-47.

 “Listen.
 I don’t know how I wound up in this place.
-I was shot in the head, thanks to your confusing instructions.
+Thanks to your confusing instructions, I got shot in the head,.
 I was given no time to recover after they took the bullet out of me.
 Then I was operated on a second time to put the chip in.
 I still don’t feel right.
 I keep slipping back into China, where I was almost executed and then became a slave.
 Now I’m back here and you’re about to get me shot again.
 If one of these two realities is an illusion, I sure the hell hope it’s this one.
-I’d rather be a slave in Rome, even real Ancient Rome, than a prisoner in Gary, Indiana.
-I beg you as a decent person to put me in a safer place.
+I’d rather be a slave in Rome, even real ancient Rome, than a prisoner in Gary, Indiana.
+I beg you as a decent fellow citizen to put me in a safer place.
 If I learn how to get back to China, I’ll try to find a way to get you there too.
-Then at least I can resolve the Ambassador problem.”
+Then at least I can resolve the ambassador problem.”

 “What’s in it for me?”

 “You can massage naked women.
 That’s what they’re training me to do.”